jgscott/SDS323/README.md

 - [Introduction to GitHub](https://guides.github.com/activities/hello-world/)
 - [Getting starting with GitHub Desktop](https://help.github.com/en/desktop/getting-started-with-github-desktop)
 - [Jeff Leek's guide to sharing data](https://github.com/jtleek/datasharing)

-Your assignment after the first class day:
-- Create a GitHub account.
-- Create your first GitHub repository.
-- Inside that repository (on your local machine), create a toy RMarkdown file that does something---e.g. simulates some normal random variables and plots a histogram.
-- Knit that RMarkdown file to a Markdown (.md) output.
-- Push the changes to GitHub and view the final (knitted) .md file.

-These instructions will make sense after you read the tutorials above!

 ### Probability + R: a warm-up